 Stolen Timber and Just Results

 Our Indian law group was a part of the team that also represented the Nations in a nine-year legal battle involving 1.3 million acres of valuable timberlands.
 The Choctaw and Chickasaw Nations pursued an accounting of the sale or disposition of the timberlands by the Department of the Interior.
-Not every firm is equipped to sue the United States, as Reggie Whitten deposed numerous government officials to bring this claim to fruition.
-Thanks to the leadership of Judge Burrage, this lengthy case ended with a favorable settlement for these Nations of $186,000,000.00.
+Not every firm is equipped to sue the United States.
+Thanks to the leadership of Judge Burrage and Reggie Whitten, this lengthy case ended with a favorable settlement for these Nations of $186,000,000.00.

 Trespass of Tribally Owned Lands

-One of the greatest horrors in the attempted destruction of Native Americans is the massive loss of land that occurred from colonization to present.
-Even today people and entities without permission wrongfully use and trespass tribal lands, usually for their own profits.
-Whether it is the theft of timber, misappropriate of water, boundary disputes, or pipelines operating without authorization, Whitten Burrage will take those wrong-doers to task.
-Most recently, our Indian law group has engaged initiated litigation with Enable Midstream and Hiland Partners alleging those companies were operating pipelines in violation of federal law.
+One of the greatest horrors in the attempted destruction of Native Americans is the massive loss of land that occurred from colonization.
+Even today, people and entities wrongfully use and trespass tribal lands for their own profits.
+Whether it is the theft of timber, misappropriation of water, boundary disputes, or pipeline operations without authorization, Whitten Burrage will take those wrong-doers to task.
+Most recently, our Indian law group has engaged in litigation with Enable Midstream and Hiland Partners, alleging those companies were operating pipelines in violation of federal law.

 There is a rumor among attorneys that dabble in Indian law that tribes cannot succeed in state court litigation.
-Undeniably, there is a long history of state courts being directly involved in wrongfully taking of tribal property, but modernly, our Indian law group has found success when forced to litigate in state court proceedings.
-Recently, we have successfully raised sovereign immunity and tribal court jurisdiction to state court judges as a basis to dismiss lawsuits brought against tribal representatives.
+Undeniably, there is a long history of state courts being directly involved in the wrongful taking of tribal property, but recently, our Indian law group has found success when forced to litigate in state court proceedings.
+We have successfully raised sovereign immunity and tribal court jurisdiction to state court judges as a basis to dismiss lawsuits brought against tribal representatives.
 And there are a few instances where it is strategic to file an action in state court to adjudicate tribal matters, such as avoiding fights about jurisdiction with a non-tribal party to expedite an obvious just result.
 Simply put, we feel comfortable raising these arguments in state court.